 At ServiceChannel, our goal is to provide you with the best user experience.
-Below lists the desktop browsers supported, system requirements, firewall settings, and email domains / whitelisting.
+Below is a list of the supported desktop browsers, system requirements, firewall settings, and email domains / whitelisting.

 - Google Chrome (current version)